DandyCodes/portfolio/README.md

 This repository contains John Barker's portfolio.

-It uses the _Bulma_ to achieve a clean, polished and responsive UI.

 It showcases previous projects, a resume, contact information and links to GitHub and LinkedIn profiles.

 ![a screenshot of the deployed website](./assets/img/screenshot.png)